 Save 10% on any Squarespace plan with a Squarespace Offer Code exclusively for our readers

 That sounds expensive, so is it worth it?
 Squarespace has improved its blog offering considerably in recent years.
 It used to be that on the Personal plan you were limited to just 20 pages.
 Now that cap has been lifted entirely.

 But the real value for money lies in the aesthetics.
 The New York-based company is well known for the visual quality of its templates.
-They’re what makes Squarespace one of the best blogging platforms on the market.
+They’re what makes Squarespace one of the best blog platforms on the market.

 You can browse free and paid templates by industry and select one that suits your blog’s needs.
 Squarespace has taken great care with how your content is laid out on its templates.
 The designs are top-of-the-range and features like grid layout and 3D scrolling can give your blog a unique look and feel.